Lakshmi Mohanbabu

 ColouR spectrum - Colours of unity

+We see in every individual human behaviour and mental processes variability and invariance under diverse cultural conditions.
+Preconceived notions determine what is age or gender appropriate.
+Cultural, regional, and race bias created by the influence of our surroundings define our views on sexism, homophobia and sexual variance.
+Reactions to colour differ continually with changing times, attitudes and new dictates.
+Wars, slavery, and racism led to skin colour discrimination, creating a visual demarcating line between the oppressors and the oppressed in recent centuries.
+Some of these stigmas continue into the present day yet are being challenged and redefined.
 Colours worn for various occasions vary significantly from one group of people to another.
-Black is the colour of mourning for some, and white for others.
-White may symbolise purity and is worn by brides in some cultures and yet is viewed as an absence of colour and therefore worn by widows in other cultures, who may favour fire colours such as red and yellow.
-Blue is the colour for baby boys and pink for baby girls in western cultures but has no such significance in other cultures.
+For example, black is the colour of mourning for some and white for others.
+White may symbolise purity worn by brides in some cultures and yet is viewed as an absence of colour and therefore worn by widows in other cultures, who may favour fire colours such as red and yellow.
+Blue is the colour for baby boys and pink for baby girls in western cultures but has no significance in other cultures.

-The paintings are mounted on transparent acrylic frames mirroring the reflection through the glasses on the face creating an illusion that the glasses are letting light filter through just as the frame does.
+The paintings are mounted on transparent acrylic frames, mirroring the reflection through the glasses on the face creating an illusion that the glasses are letting light filter through just as the frame does.

+We see in every individual human behaviour and mental processes variability and invariance under diverse cultural conditions.
+Preconceived notions determine what is age or gender appropriate.
+Cultural, regional, and race bias created by the influence of our surroundings define our views on sexism, homophobia and sexual variance.
+Reactions to colour differ continually with changing times, attitudes and new dictates.
+Wars, slavery, and racism led to skin colour discrimination, creating a visual demarcating line between the oppressors and the oppressed in recent centuries.
+Some of these stigmas continue into the present day yet are being challenged and redefined.
 Colours worn for various occasions vary significantly from one group of people to another.
-Black is the colour of mourning for some, and white for others.
-White may symbolise purity and is worn by brides in some cultures and yet is viewed as an absence of colour and therefore worn by widows in other cultures, who may favour fire colours such as red and yellow.
-Blue is the colour for baby boys and pink for baby girls in western cultures but has no such significance in other cultures.
+For example, black is the colour of mourning for some and white for others.
+White may symbolise purity worn by brides in some cultures and yet is viewed as an absence of colour and therefore worn by widows in other cultures, who may favour fire colours such as red and yellow.
+Blue is the colour for baby boys and pink for baby girls in western cultures but has no significance in other cultures.

-The paintings are mounted on transparent acrylic frames mirroring the reflection through the glasses on the face creating an illusion that the glasses are letting light filter through just as the frame does.
+The paintings are mounted on transparent acrylic frames, mirroring the reflection through the glasses on the face creating an illusion that the glasses are letting light filter through just as the frame does.

 Colour Spectrum :